GitHub Copilot for Business at Imperial

 Cost and billing

 GitHub Copilot for Business costs $19 per user per month.
 This includes 1,900 AI credits.
 Once these credits have been exhausted, usage continues at published per-credit rates.
-It’s possible to set budgets for users, teams, or departments to avoid excessive usage.
+Each user has a monthly allowance of additional AI credits beyond the default 1,900 credits.
+You can find your current allowance by clicking the GitHub Copilot icon in Visual Studio Code:

-Azure Subscription – An Azure Subscription linked to your cost code.
-If you do not have one, you can request one using the Azure Subscription request form.
+2. Azure Subscription - You must have an Azure Subscription linked to your cost code.
+Request one using the Azure Subscription request form.

-Azure Subscription linked to a GitHub cost centre – When requesting your Azure Subscription, mention in the “Please provide any additional information” field that this is for GitHub Copilot usage.
-The ticket will be assigned to the relevant team to attach your subscription to the GitHub cost centre.
-You can also request a monthly budget for GitHub Copilot usage at this point.
+3. Azure Subscription linked to a GitHub cost centre - When completing the Azure Subscription request form, mention that this is for GitHub Copilot usage so the relevant team can attach your subscription to the GitHub cost centre.
+If you would like a budget applied to your subscription, please provide the budget amount when completing the request form.

 Billing flow